bloominstituteoftechnology/Algorithms/climbing_stairs/README.md

 For example, for a staircase with `n = 3` (the stair has 3 steps), there are 4 possible ways for the child to ascend the staircase:

- 1. They can jump 3 hops of 1 step
+ 1. They can go up 1 step at a time.
  2. They can go up 1 step, followed by a jump of 2 steps
  3. They can jump up 2 steps, then go up the last step
  4. They can make a single jump of 3 steps